Close

 Black modern conservatory

-Also known as toughened or tempered glass, safety glass is made with controlled chemical & cooling methods that increase its strength; safely crumbling into small pieces when its broken.
+Also called toughened or tempered glass, safety glass is made with controlled chemical and cooling processes that increase its strength.
+When broken it does not shatter or splinter but is friable, safely crumbling into small pieces.

 uPVC